 - thyroid lumps are very common but only 5 in 100 are cancerous

 - thyroid cancer is rare

-- thyroid cancer is more common in women, between 2 and 3 times more women are diagnosed than men
+- thyroid cancer is more common in women

 Your specialist will ask about your medical history and symptoms.
-They’ll examine you and your neck.
+They examine you including your neck area.